effinrich/-serialone-design-system/README.md

 ### Design Tokens

-Yogi takes the design tokens as in [Chakra-UI](https://chakra-ui.com/docs/theming/theme) as well as advanced ones:
+Serial One takes the design tokens as in [Chakra-UI](https://chakra-ui.com/docs/theming/theme) as well as advanced ones:

 - Typography
 - Colors